jaidenmeiden/scope-closure/README.md

-# React Application
+# Create any type of javascript application with node

 In the root of the project you should find the file `.env.example` which must be renamed like `.env`.
-From this moment you can work normally with `Laravel`.
+From this moment you can work normally with `JavaScript application`.

 ## Docker Configuration